By Tiffany Sosa

-Nervines are herbs that specifically helps support the nervous system.Nervines are used to help relieve normal muscle tension, circular thoughts, wakeful nights, and the occasional worry we all experience from time to time.
-Below is a list of three nervine herbs for stress:
+Nervines are used to help relieve normal muscle tension, circular thoughts, wakeful nights, and the occasional worry we all experience from time to time.
+Below is a list of the top three nervine herbs for combatting stress:

-Chamomile Chamomile is an aromatic flower in the Asteraceae family.
+- Chamomile Chamomile is an aromatic flower in the Asteraceae family.
 The word Chamomile is derived from the Greek for “ground apple.”
 It’s helpful for relieving general daily mental stress.
 It’s often used to help ease anxiety and tension and to invite sleep which makes it an amazing nighttime tea.

-Lavender Lavender is a fragrant shrub from the Lamiaceae (mint) family.
+- Lavender Lavender is a fragrant shrub from the Lamiaceae (mint) family.
 It’s a calming herb that is often used in aromatherapy applications for its calming action.
 It’s most often seen as an essential oil.
 Just by inhaling the scent of lavender or drinking its tea can calm and relax the anxious mind.
 Lavender is a wonderful herb that’s known to balance emotions and eases mild depression.

 - Lemon Balm Another plant from the Lamiaceae (mint) family is Lemon Balm.
 This herb has a strong but pleasant lemony smell.
 It helps with nervous exhaustion, anxiety, and depression.
 It makes a delicious tea, either from fresh or dried leaves.
 You can also breathe in the fresh herb for the calming effects of its scent.
 Now that we’ve covered these easy to find nervine herbs for the stress you can make teas or buy essential oils to diffuse for deep relaxation or sleep.